Istanbul Modern: Collection

 Istanbul Modern's collection serves to comprehensively represent modern and contemporary art in Turkey, with a particular focus on the period from 1950 onwards.
 The museum's holdings encompass a wide range of disciplines, including painting, sculpture, installation, photography, video, and new media.
 The core of the permanent collection was established with the private collection of the Eczacıbaşı family and is continually contributed through new acquisitions and donations.

 To supplement its own holdings and provide a broader context for Turkish art, the museum collaborates with other institutions.
 It secures long-term loans from prominent collections, including those of the Istanbul Museum of Painting and Sculpture and Deutsche Bank.
 The Turkish bank, Türkiye İş Bankası, is another large source with its collection of 2,500 paintings..
 Additionally, Istanbul Modern has borrowed historical artifacts and artworks from the Istanbul Metropolitan Municipality's Directorate of Libraries and Museums and the Military Museum at Harbiye to contextualize its contemporary displays.

 The museum's collection and exhibition strategy aim to present a narrative of Turkish art that is both multicultural and authentic, highlighting the synthesis of Eastern traditions, such as the influence of Anatolian and Islamic culture in geometric and lyrical abstraction, with Western artistic movements like social realism and expressionism.
 The museum's collection includes significant works such as No. 5 (2011) by Turkish painter Kemal Önsoy.

 Exhibited artists

 The Istanbul Modern is predominantly a gallery devoted to Turkish art since the latter half of the 20th century, although it does also include a few older works.
 Turkish art from its earliest days until the 20th century can be seen in the nearby Istanbul State Art and Sculpture Museum.

-Major Turkish artists whose work can be seen at the Istanbul Modern include:
+Major Turkish artists whose work can be seen at the Istanbul Modern include the following: